sugerhater/rpg-learning-example/CONTRIBUTING.md

 [GitHub Flow](https://guides.github.com/introduction/flow/index.html) is used to propose changes to the codebase.
 All pull requests are welcome and considered!

 1. Find an issue you want to resolve.
-2. Fork the repo and create your branch from `master`.
+2. Fork the repo and create your branch from `main`.
 3. Work your magic in code.
 4. If you've changed the usage, update the documentation.
 5. Submit a pull request and reference the issue you're resolving!